shivankushsingh09/FitKit/README.md

 - **Step Sankhya**
   Log your steps and visualize your physical activity effortlessly.

+- **Water Watcher**
+  Track your daily water consumption to stay hydrated.

 - **Responsive Design**
   Optimized for desktop and mobile devices.